EricPerbos/DAND-P4_Data_Analysis_with_R/README.md

-## Exploratory Data Analysis of 4,898 White Wines from Portugal
+## Exploratory Data Analysis of 4,898 white wines from Portugal

 _by Eric Perbos-Brinck in fulfillment of Udacity’s Data Analyst Nanodegree, Project 4_
 </br>